Why Use Try/Catch in PowerShell?

 Oops!
 Something went wrong: Attempted to divide by zero.

-Without Try / Catch, PowerShell would throw a big red error message and stop execution, which is not great if your script is supposed to automate something important—like server deployments or making sure your coffee machine ☕ is properly calibrated.
+Without Try / Catch, PowerShell would throw a big red error message and stop execution, which is not great if your script is supposed to automate something important—like server deployments or automated maintenance tasks.

 Not all errors are created equal.
 Sometimes, you want to handle specific exceptions differently.
 You can do this by specifying an exception type in Catch: